mi3nts/iotSystemsGuide/lrMqttPipelineEX02.md

-# Registering Nodes within the Air Quality Analysis Workflow
+# Registering LoRaWAN Nodes within the Air Quality Analysis Workflow

 To ensure data from a new node is correctly stored in the InfluxDB, the node must first be **registered** in the workflow.
 This involves adding its information to the node lookup table and then updating and restarting the workflow environment.